meanwise-eng/meanwise-server/README.md

 Follow the instructions to create a super user.

 ### Running the server
-Squelo Backend already includes a uWSGI server and config for running it.
+Meanwise Backend already includes a uWSGI server and config for running it.
-Before running the following commands make sure you edit `uwsgi.dev.ini` located in `squelo_backend/squelo_backend`.
+Before running the following commands make sure you edit `uwsgi.dev.ini` located in `meanwise_backend/meanwise_backend`.
 Here's a sample config:
 ```
 [uwsgi]